More from our experts

 As a small business owner, you’re definitely not alone if you’re having a hard time figuring out payroll tax withholding.
 It’s complex and it can feel very overwhelming, but we’re here to help you check off the seven things you have to do before writing your employees’ paychecks.

 Let’s start at the top: What is withholding?

 The IRS requires any business with employees to withhold certain taxes from employees’ paychecks, then deposit them with state and federal entities.
 Federal withholding rates can vary from employee to employee based on the information provided on their W-4 (more on that later), but the FICA taxes for Social Security and Medicare are calculated using a set formula for all staffers.
 So, the first step for you is to get the employee-specific withholding information you need.

 Before you dive in, remember that only about 40% of small business owners handle payroll (and all the withholding, deductions, and tax filings) by themselves.
-Business owners who rely on a payroll service save an average of 15 hours a month.
+Business owners who rely on a payroll service save an average of 15 hours a month, so there’s a large chunk of time you could be taking advantage of when working with a solution provider.
 If you think you could use help, here’s a checklist you can use when choosing between payroll solutions.